esp8266/Arduino/libraries/ESP8266WebServer/examples/FSBrowser/readme.md

 1. Uncomment one of the "#define USE_xxx" directives in the sketch
 2. Add the credentials of your WiFi network (search for "STASSID")
 3. Compile and upload the sketch to your ESP8266 device
-4. Copy the contents of the 'data' folder to the filesystem.
+4. For normal use, copy the contents of the 'data' folder to the filesystem.
 To do so:
 - for SDFS, copy that contents to the root of a FAT/FAT32-formated SD card connected to the SPI port of the ESP8266
 - for SPIFFS or LittleFS, please follow the instructions at https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html#uploading-files-to-file-system
 5. Once the data and sketch have been uploaded, access the editor by pointing your browser to http://fsbrowser.local/edit

+## Options
-6. If you need as much free space as possible on your filesystem, you can delete the sample files at the root but also the /edit/index.htm file, because the compressed version /edit/index.htm.gz will be used instead, for a total FS usage of less than 7KB
+If you need to free some space on your filesystem, you can delete the sample files at the root but also the /edit/index.htm file, because the compressed version /edit/index.htm.gz will be used instead, for a total FS usage of less than 7KB.
+If you want to use the browser on a an existing filesystem and cannot thus execute step 4 above, you can uncomment the line "#define INCLUDE_FALLBACK_INDEX_HTM", which will embed a version of the gzipped index in the source code and return it if the index.htm file is not found on the filesystem.
+The files required for those two options can be regenerated using the script "reduce_index.sh" located in the "extras" subfolder.

 ## Dependency
 The html page uses the ace.js text editor which is hosted on a CDN, so Internet access from your web browser is required for the FSBrowser to work.